QIcita/QIcita.github.io/_pages/about.md

 -->

 # News
-- 2025.12: 🎉🎉 Received the  _**Silver Award**_ in the IEEE Communications Society Multimedia Communications Technical  Committee 2025 Technology Competition.
+- 2025.12: 🎉🎉 Received the  _**Silver Award**_ in the IEEE Communications Society Multimedia Communications Technical  Committee 2025 Technology Competition!
+Thanks to Mr. [Jinyang Huang](https://happyisac.github.io/PersonHomePage/) and  Prof. [Meng Wang](https://faculty.hfut.edu.cn/wm12/zh_CN/index.htm) for their guidance!
 - 2025.10: 🎉🎉 One paper about WiFi Gesture Recognition is accepted to _IEEE ICPADS 2025 (CCF Rank C)_.
 - 2025.09: 🎉🎉 One collaborative paper about Depression Estimation is accepted to _**IEEE T-AFFC (CAAI Rank A, CCF Rank B)**_!
 - 2025.09: 🎉🎉 One paper about Long-tailed DFER is accepted to _IEEE ISPA 2025 (CCF Rank C)_.